codyssia/goowee-react-class/03-REDUX.md

 ```
 export default connect()(App);
 ```
-25. Pass two messages into connect: mapStateToProps and mapDispatchToProps
+25. Pass two parameters into connect: mapStateToProps and mapDispatchToProps
 26. Create the function mapStateToProps, and pass in state and ownProps:
 ```
 function mapStateToProps(state, ownProps) {